Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 Cons:

-- Requires designing a new Storybook UI.
+- Requires designing a new UI for the Metrics storybook.
 - Takes extra time to realize the new UI.

 #### Conclusion